inkhive-designs/playon/README.md

 ## Description

-Playon is a unique, ultra creative multipurpose WordPress theme.
-Playon supports all basic features and is fully mobile friendly.
-And with Support for Custom Widgets, Featured Posts section, etc you can make this theme look even more beautiful on your website.
+Playon is a an amazing Video WordPress theme.
+Perfect for making a video blog, PlayOn supports playback from all major video sites including as YouTube and Vimeo.
 Demo Here: http://demo.inkhive.com/playon/

 ## Copyright